 Nationally, 0.1% of students enrolled over the 2008-2010 period were reportedly disabled.
 This percentage is based on data from only 24 of the 50 colleges, however, and is therefore unreliable.
-At the provincial level 0% of enrolled students were disabled.
-The percentage for this college is 0.1%.
+At the provincial level 0.5% of enrolled students were disabled.
+No data was available for this college on student disability.